vtex/faststore/apps/docs/docs/how-to-guides/faststore-api/extending-the-faststore-api.md

 It is important to note that every resolver has [implicit arguments](https://graphql.org/learn/execution/#root-fields-resolvers) aside from what you define when writing your function.
 This includes the `root` of the type, which means your resolver has access to all information in that type.

-For instance, in the example above the resolver can use whatever information is contained in the existing [StoreProduct](https://www.faststore.dev/reference/api/objects#storeproduct) type definition.
+For instance, in the example above the resolver can use whatever information is contained in the existing [StoreProduct](/reference/api/objects#storeproduct) type definition.

-### Get FastStore API schema
+### Step 4 - Get FastStore API schema

 To get the existing FastStore API schema, use the imported `getSchema` function.
 This function takes arguments in the form of the imported `APIOptions` type.